 Primary, secondary, alternative provision and special schools will remain open to vulnerable children and young people and the children of critical workers only (recognising that the characteristics of the cohorts in special schools and alternative provision will mean these settings can continue to offer face-to-face provision for all pupils, where appropriate).
-All other pupils should not attend and should learn remotely until February half-term.
+All other pupils should not attend and should learn remotely until 5th March.
 Pupils who are self-isolating should not attend school.
 Clinically extremely vulnerable pupils are also advised not to attend school.

 Parents whose work is critical to the coronavirus (COVID-19) and EU transition response include those who work in health and social care and in other key sectors outlined in the guidance.
 Children with at least one parent or carer who is a critical worker can attend school or college if required, but parents and carers should keep their children at home if they can.